Ponta de Pedras

 Ponta de Pedras is a Brazilian municipality located in the state of Pará.
 Its population as of 2020 is estimated to be 31,549 people.
-The area of the municipality is 3,365.126 km².
+The area of the municipality is 3,365.126 km2.
 The city belongs to the mesoregion Marajó and to the microregion of Arari.
+The town of Ponta de Pedras is located on the Marajó-Açu River.

 The municipality is contained in the 59985 km2 Marajó Archipelago Environmental Protection Area, a sustainable use conservation unit established in 1989 to protect the environment of the delta region.